burhanrashid52/PhotoEditor/README.md

 | Brush Color | `mPhotoEditor.setBrushColor(colorCode)`  |
 | Brush Eraser  | `mPhotoEditor.brushEraser()` |

-**Note**: Whenever you set any property of brush for drawing it will automatically enable the drawing mode
+**Note**: Whenever we set any property of a brush for drawing it will automatically enable the drawing mode

 ## Filter Effect
-You can apply inbuild filter to the source images using
+We can apply inbuild filter to the source images using

  `mPhotoEditor.setFilterEffect(PhotoFilter.BRIGHTNESS);`

 ![](https://i.imgur.com/xXTGcVC.gif)

-You can also apply custom effect using `Custom.Builder`
+We can also apply custom effect using `Custom.Builder`

 For more details check [Custom Filters](https://github.com/burhanrashid52/PhotoEditor/wiki/Filter-Effect)